cannikin/cameronjs/README.md

 CameronJS is a lightweight framework for building simple (or not so simple) HTML and Javascript websites and apps.
 If you want to get something online that has some simple interactivity, forms and even an API, but don't want or need to use [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Ember](https://emberjs.com/) or [Angular](https://angular.io/) then you've come to the right place: CameronJS keeps it simple.

+You write HTML, CSS and Javascript and then deploy (see the [glossary](#glossary)) them however you like.
+For the simpliest deployment you've ever seen we like [Netlify](https://netlify.com).
+With Netlify you can also submit forms, add signup and login, and even provide an API all without worrying about any server setup or infrastructure.

 If you're just starting out as a web developer then CameronJS is a great place to learn the ropes.
-You can focus on the fundamentals of HTML, Javascript and CSS without learning a half dozen other new technologies at the same time.
+You can focus on the fundamentals of HTML, CSS and Javascript without learning a half dozen other new technologies at the same time.
 CameronJS uses some of those technologies behind the scenes but you can safely ignore them when staring out.

-You write HTML, CSS and Javascript and deploy (see the [glossary](#glossary)) them however you like.
-For the simpliest deployment you've ever seen we like Netlify.
-With Netlify you can also submit forms, add signup and login, and even provide an API all without worrying about any server setup or infrastructure.
+And if you're an experienced dev that needs a smaller framework for creating simple apps quickly CameronJS is for you, too.

+Check out the [Philosophy](#philosophy) section below for more.

 ## Installation

 CameronJS requires that you have `node` and `npm` or `yarn` installed.
+If you're on a Mac then it's very simple using [Homebrew](https://brew.sh/):

+    brew install node yarn

+Installing node can be pretty different based on your OS.
+Do a quick [google search](https://www.google.com/search?q=install+node) to find the current best way for your OS.
+Yarn has a great documentation for installing on most major OSes: https://yarnpkg.com/lang/en/docs/install

-[Here's a guide]() for doing that.
-Once you've got those you'll want to install CameronJS globally so you create new apps from anywhere.
+Once you've got `node` and `npm` or `yarn` you'll want to install CameronJS globally so you create new apps from anywhere.
 If you're using `npm` you can install with:

     npm install -g cameronjs